Greg0109/BoardyServer/README.md

 # Boardy
+*If interested in the purchase of the code, read down below*

 Sync the clipboard with your PC!

 Long gone are the days where using a discord bot was the only way to send data from the phone to the pc easily or using email, introducing Boardy: